sdaza/track-congress-tweets/R/topic_modeling.md

 ================
 August 07, 2017

-I explore tweets content by using the LDA method (Latent Dirichlet Allocation), a probability-based approach to find clustering within documents.
-The objective is to identify topics and compare [polarity scores](proposal.md) by party affiliation, that is, to identify topics in which tone is different by party.
+I explore Congress members' tweets using the Latent Dirichlet Allocation (LDA) method, a probability-based approach to find clusters in documents.
+The objective is to identify topics and compare [polarity scores](proposal.md) by party affiliation, that is, to find topics in which tone is different by party.

 Using the processed data from the proposal, I run a LDA model with the `lda` package in R.